 This webpage summarises information for primary care on the extension of medical examiner scrutiny to non-coronial deaths in the community.
 The information is primarily for GPs and practice managers, but may also be of interest to those working in other areas of primary care.

-- The National Medical Examiner recognises the complexity of extending the medical examiner system to primary care, and advises that implementation should proceed carefully and through an agreed incremental process made possible by the non-statutory period.
+- The National Medical Examiner recognises the complexity of extending the medical examiner system to primary care, and previously advised that implementation should proceed carefully and through an agreed incremental process made possible by the non-statutory period

 - Implementing medical examiners does not introduce any new requirement to view the body